docker/extensions-sdk/docs/dev/api/reference/interfaces/DockerDesktopClient.md

 ▸ **navigateToContainers**(): `void`

-Navigate to the containers window in the Dashboard.
+Navigate to the containers window in Docker Desktop.
 ```typescript
 window.ddClient.navigateToContainers()
 ```